You and your family might be in good health, but in general, everyone needs some medical input at some point in time.

 There are three things to expect when you are living in Jakarta; infectious diseases, non-infectious diseases and accidents/injuries.
-Infectious diseases, like foodborne, airborne, or even body fluid transmitted diseases are common to get in Indonesia.
-Non-infectious diseases, or chronic diseases are sometimes unavoidable depending on your risk profile.
+Infectious diseases, like foodborne, airborne, or even body fluid-transmitted diseases are common to get in Indonesia.
+Non-infectious diseases or chronic diseases are sometimes unavoidable depending on your risk profile.
 Accidents and injuries can happen anywhere.
-Rhesus negative blood is very rare in Indonesia.
-Join our registry: [email protected]
+Rhesus-negative blood is very rare in Indonesia.

 What to do when you are sick

 To avoid diseases from happening, you need to know how to manage avoidable risks.
 For infectious diseases, there are lots of vaccinations available to protect you.
-Food prepared under unclear circumstances, tap water, and mosquitoes should be avoided.
+There is even a vaccine against Dengue now.
+Food prepared under unclear circumstances, tap water, and mosquitos should be avoided.
 Identify a clinic that you are comfortable with!
-You can discuss your own your risk profile with your trusted physician.
+You can discuss your own risk profile with your trusted physician.

 In a tropical country like Indonesia, there are a lot of infectious diseases.
-Infectious diseases can be spread by water and/or by food such as traveler’s diarrhoea, hepatitis A, typhoid fever and amoebic dysentery.
-Insect bites can spread diseases like malaria, dengue, Japanese encephalitis, zika and chikungunya.
+Infectious diseases can be spread by water and/or by food such as traveller’s diarrhoea, hepatitis A, typhoid fever and amoebic dysentery.
+Insect bites can spread diseases like malaria, dengue, Japanese encephalitis, and chikungunya.
 Tuberculosis and influenza are transmitted by coughing and sneezing.
-Body fluid transmitted diseases like STDs, HIV/AIDS, hepatitis B & C are also common in Indonesia.
-There are possibilities of getting rabies and avian influenza if you are exposed to certain animals.
+Body fluid-transmitted diseases like STDs, HIV/AIDS, and Hepatitis B & C are also common in Indonesia.
+There is a possibility of getting Rabies if you are exposed to certain animals.

 Chronic disease management

 If you are suffering from a chronic disease, we advise you to have a list of your regular medication.
-You should identify a doctor who can regularly check up on your condition and someone who can advise which (specialist) doctor you should see, this can even be outside Jakarta.
-Make a plan for the regular follow ups.
-Your family doctor can facilitate the communication with your specialist.
-Monitoring your condition on behalf of the specialist can also be done by a good family physician.
+You should identify a doctor who can regularly check on your condition and someone who can advise which (specialist) doctor you should see, this can even be outside Jakarta.
+Make a plan for regular follow-ups.
+Your family doctor can facilitate communication with your specialist.
+Monitoring your condition on behalf of the specialist can be done by a good family physician.